Regional coordination essential for effective crisis mitigation in the Arab region

 Given the numerous crises the Arab region is currently facing, Lieutenant Reda Btoush, Vice Chairman National Center for Security & Crisis Management, praised the importance of establishing a Pan-Arab network.
 He described the current status quo of the Arab region as 'tough', adding: "Over the past couple of years, our region have faced, and is still facing, complex, rather full-fledged crises which have drastically changed all the rules and perspectives.
 A critical stage which further added to the importance of enhancing the process of managing the crisis department that, consequently, became a national duty."

-The conference discusses four basic issues related to the establishment of the regional network, including the need for an Arab Crisis Response Network in light of existing threats and risks; capacities required for effective crisis management in the region, at national and regional levels; regional and international best practices in the field of Early Warning and Crisis Response; other infrastructure requirements to strengthen regional crisis management.
+The conference discussed four basic issues related to the establishment of the regional network, including the need for an Arab Crisis Response Network in light of existing threats and risks; capacities required for effective crisis management in the region, at national and regional levels; regional and international best practices in the field of Early Warning and Crisis Response; other infrastructure requirements to strengthen regional crisis management; and defining and operational agenda for the creation of an Arab crisis management network.

 Supporting efforts to establish the Arab Crisis Response Network is expected to be the main concern of the second phase of collaboration between the League of Arab States, the European Union and the United Nations Development Programme.
 This phase is expected to be implemented over the period 2014-2017.